Épée

 As a thrusting weapon, the épée is similar to a foil (contrasted with a sabre, which is designed for slashing).
 It has a stiffer blade than a foil.
 It is triangular in cross-section with a V-shaped groove called a fuller.
 The épée also has a larger bell guard designed to protect the user’s arm.
-In addition to the larger “bell” guard and blade, the épée weighs more than the foil and sabre which contributes to its reputation of being the slowest form of fencing.
-The techniques of use differ, as there are no rules regarding priority and right of way.
+In addition to the larger "bell" guard and blade, the épée weighs more than the foil and sabre which contributes to its reputation of being the slowest form of fencing.
+The techniques of use differ, as there are no rules regarding priority and a lack of right of way.
 Thus, immediate counterattacks are a common feature of épée fencing.
 The entire body is a valid target area.